Page views: -

 Advantages and disadvantages of private debt

-- Room for negotiations with the lender regarding the loan terms.
+- Room for negotiation with the lender regarding the loan terms

 Types of private debt